-Here at Holy Trinity church we take the safeguarding of our children and vulnerable adults seriously.
-We want to do the best we can to make sure that everyone who takes part in any of our groups or activities can do as and be as safe as they can be.
+We take the safety of our children, young people and vulnerable adults very seriously.
+We want to do the best we can to make sure that everyone who takes part in any of our groups or activities is as safe as they can be.
 We believe that safeguarding is everybody's responsibility.

-If anyone has concerns that a child maybe in immediate risk of harm then you should contact the police on 999 (emergency) or 101 (less urgent)
+If you think that a child, young person or vulnerable adult may be in immediate risk of harm, you should contact the police on 999 (emergency) or 101 (less urgent).

-We aim to recruit safely in all aspects of our work.
-All of our volunteers are expected to fill out a self declaration form and anyone in any position of regular or regulated activity is required to complete a DBS check every 5 years.
+All our volunteers must complete a self-declaration form and anyone in any position of regular or regulated activity must complete a DBS check every five years.

-If you volunteer to work with children or vulnerable adults you may therefore be asked to undertake a DBS check.
-This is free of charge and is relatively quick and easy.
-You will need to fill out an online form (most complete this in under 30 minutes) and provide us with 3 forms of identification for an ID check.
-The process is normally completed in 1 week.
+If you volunteer to work with children or vulnerable adults, we may therefore ask you to undertake an online DBS check.
+This is free of charge and likely to take under 30 minutes.
+We'll also need to see three forms of personal ID.
+The process normally takes a week.